muhasyaifudin/pm-uns/DockerCompose.md

 ## The `app` Service

 The `app` service will set up a container named `praktisimengajar-app`.
-It builds a new Docker image based on a Dockerfile located in the same path as the `docker compose.yml` file.
+It builds a new Docker image based on a Dockerfile located in the same path as the `docker-compose.yml` file.
 The new image will be saved locally under the name `praktisimengajar`.

 Even though the document root being served as the application is located in the `nginx` container, we need the application files somewhere inside the `app` container as well, so we’re able to execute command line tasks with the Laravel Artisan tool.

-Copy the following service definition under your services node, inside the` docker compose.yml` file:
+Copy the following service definition under your services node, inside the` docker-compose.yml` file:

-**docker compose.yml**
+**docker-compose.yml**
 ```yml
 app:
     build: